Siberian intervention: Allied withdrawal (1919–1920)

 In the summer of 1919, the White regime in Siberia collapsed.
 By August 1919, plans were made to withdraw the British forces and by 1 November the last of their troops had been withdrawn, with only the military mission remaining.
 During November, the Whites were being routed and the remaining Allies quickly scrambled to get out.
 On 12 January 1920, 12 members of the British military mission and two members of the Canadian Siberian Expeditionary Force were captured when their train was captured near Krasnoyarsk as they were fleeing the Bolshevik advance.
 The last members of the British military mission had left Siberia by February 1920.

 On 7 February 1920, White leader Admiral Kolchak was executed, and in the next few months the Americans and the remaining Allied coalition partners withdrew from Vladivostok.
 The evacuation of the Czechoslovak Legion was also carried out in the same year.
 However, the Japanese decided to stay, primarily due to fears of the spread of communism so close to Japan, and the Japanese controlled Korea and Manchuria.
 The Japanese were forced to sign the Gongota Agreement of 1920 in order to evacuate their troops peacefully from Transbaikal.
 It meant an unavoidable end to Grigory Semyonov's regime in October 1920.

 The Japanese army provided military support to the Japanese-backed Provisional Priamur Government based in Vladivostok against the Moscow-backed Far Eastern Republic.
 The continued Japanese presence concerned the United States, which suspected that Japan had territorial designs on Siberia and the Russian Far East.
 Subjected to intense diplomatic pressure by the United States and the United Kingdom, and facing increasing domestic opposition due to the economic and human cost, the administration of Prime Minister Kato Tomosaburo withdrew the Japanese forces in October 1922.
+Though Japan's occupation of northern Sakhalin continued until May 1925, and ended following its recognition of the USSR.